dinez-production/kit_dinez/replit.md

 Data storage employs a **hybrid database architecture**: **PostgreSQL with Drizzle ORM** for user authentication and **MongoDB with Mongoose** for all business data (categories, menu items, orders, payments, etc.).
 This approach optimizes for authentication consistency while leveraging MongoDB's flexibility for complex business entities.
 The `HybridStorage` class provides a unified interface managing both databases seamlessly.

 Authentication is **flexible**, supporting **Google OAuth** and guest access.
 It implements **role-based permissions** (Student, Faculty, Staff, Admin, Super Admin) and session-based authentication with granular admin controls.

+## Docker Architecture
+The application is **fully containerized** with comprehensive Docker support for development and production deployments.
+The Docker architecture includes:
+- **Multi-stage Dockerfile**: Optimized builds for development and production with Node.js 20 Alpine
+- **Service Orchestration**: Docker Compose manages application, databases, and supporting services
+- **Database Services**: MongoDB 7.0 (3.6+ compatible) and PostgreSQL 15 with persistent volumes and initialization scripts
+- **Reverse Proxy**: Nginx with SSL support, security headers, rate limiting, and static asset optimization
+- **Caching Layer**: Redis for session storage and application caching with optimized configuration
+- **Health Monitoring**: Comprehensive health checks for all services with automatic recovery mechanisms
+- **Security Hardening**: Non-root users, resource limits, secure networking, and production-ready configurations
+- **Admin Tools**: Optional MongoDB Express and pgAdmin interfaces for database management
+- **Automated Setup**: One-command deployment script with environment validation and service monitoring

 # External Dependencies
 **UI and Styling:** @radix-ui, Tailwind CSS, shadcn/ui, Lucide React